Search

 • For dermal hazards, do not get in eyes, on skin, or on clothing.
 Wear protective gloves, protective clothing, if required.

-• Personal protective equipment (PPE) may include respiratory protection, goggles, a face shield, and chemical protective clothing such as gloves and an apron made from materials that protect against the Acute toxicity product.
+• Personal protective equipment (PPE) may include respiratory protection, eye and face protection, and chemical protective clothing such as gloves and an apron made from materials that protect against the acute toxicity product.

 • Know the typical symptoms of exposure and appropriate first aid procedures.
 Immediately report any signs of illness to your supervisor.

-• Sometimes you should not work alone with an Acute toxicity product.
+• Sometimes a worker should not work alone with an acute toxicity product.

 • Remove contaminated clothing and protective equipment before entering eating areas or leaving the work area.